Japan Internships: How to Get an Internship in Japan

 Internship Agencies

-Internship Agencies are specialized in handling interns, finding opportunities for you, fixing and securing everything that you might need overseas, and even organizing outreach events to build up your skills and interaction with other people.
+Internship agencies specialise in handling interns including finding internship opportunities that suit you, securing everything that you need overseas, and organising outreach events to build up skills and connections.
 Notable agencies that you should check are The Intern Group, CRCC, and Zentern.

 NOTE

-If you are living abroad or are unfamiliar with Japan, use legitimate sources to avoid scam internships or fake positions that may extort you for free labour, cheap labour, or worse.
-Go through a Japanese Embassy, a Chamber of Commerce, or even a university that will connect you with legitimate organizations.
+Use legitimate services to avoid scam internships or fake positions that may extort you for free or cheap labour.
+If you are living abroad, go through a Japanese Embassy, a Chamber of Commerce, or a university that will connect you with legitimate organisations

-Due to the popularity of internships, organizations can take their pick of the best candidates with strict screening processes.
+Due to the popularity of internships, organisations usually have a strict screening process to select the best candidates.
+Paid long-term internships may have stricter screening processes akin to a full time job hiring.
 Here is a general idea of how the process goes.

 1. Application